proteinreport/proteinreport.org/content/events/smart-protein-summit-2021/index.md

 weight: 5000
 uuid: 9913
 ---
-<p>The 3-day virtual event will bring together the most important stakeholders within the ecosystem: businesses, venture capital firms, entrepreneurs, scientists, students, researchers, and policymakers.
+The 3-day virtual event will bring together the most important stakeholders within the ecosystem: businesses, venture capital firms, entrepreneurs, scientists, students, researchers, and policymakers.
 An audience that moves the smart protein sector forward like no other.
-The Smart Protein Summit 2021 will include major announcements of market launches and policy support for the space, and include both public-facing panels and closed-door roundtable sessions aimed at helping key stakeholders forge collaborations.</p>
+The Smart Protein Summit 2021 will include major announcements of market launches and policy support for the space, and include both public-facing panels and closed-door roundtable sessions aimed at helping key stakeholders forge collaborations.

-<p>The Summit is your chance to hear from thought leaders, industry titans, pioneering scientists, and avant-garde entrepreneurs.
-Designed to facilitate action, learning, and networking, your world-changing smart protein plans could come to life through the Smart Protein Summit 2021.</p>
+The Summit is your chance to hear from thought leaders, industry titans, pioneering scientists, and avant-garde entrepreneurs.
+Designed to facilitate action, learning, and networking, your world-changing smart protein plans could come to life through the Smart Protein Summit 2021.